Skip to main content

 1. Navigate to the Jira Cloud integration page

-2. Click on Configure Jira Cloud app
+2. Click Configure Jira Cloud app

 Jira Cloud app configure